-• There may also be a chemical reaction when mixing the medium and colour together, beware of any granular or gelatinous effects which may occur, again due to the alkalinity of the resin.
+- There may also be a chemical reaction when mixing the medium and colour.
+Beware of any granular or gelatinous effects which may occur, again due to the alkalinity of the resin.

-• If you wish to maintain the characteristics of gouache paint, keep the addition of the medium to a minimum.
-If you add too large a proportion of medium this will result in a ‘plastic' look to the colour.
+- If you wish to maintain the characteristics of gouache paint, keep the amount of medium to a minimum.
+If you add too large a proportion of medium this will give the colour a “plastic” look.

-• It is also possible to use Acrylic Gesso Primer with Designers Gouache.
-This will ensure the correct absorbency and film stability expected for permanent works of art.
+- It is also possible to use Acrylic Gesso Primer with Designers Gouache.
+This will ensure the absorbency and film stability expected for permanent works of art.

-Whilst mediums can be used with Designers Gouache we would recommend experimenting with each colour to see how they work for you as any changes in the paint’s characteristics will be visible on your palette.
+While mediums can be used with Designers Gouache, we recommend experimenting with each colour to see it works for you.
+Any changes in the paint’s characteristics will be visible on your palette.